• Mouthwash and Oral Care

 Introduction

-Fresh breath and healthy gums are the most common reasons to use a mouthwash.
+Fresh breath is the most common reason to use mouthwash.
 But did you know that most mouthwashes might actually promote high blood pressure, gum recession, bad breath, digestive problems, or other oral tissue damage?

 Bacteria have a bum rap.
 We blame them for infections, cavities, and bad breath.
 The truth is we would not be here without them, and it's important to our health not to kill them, but to tweak their growth patterns to our benefit.
 This podcast by "Ask the Dentist" goes into detail.

 Common ingredients in mouthwashes that are especially harmful are alcohol and detergents such as sodium laurel sulfate (SLS) or similar surfactants or emulsifiers.
 These can worsen bad breath long-term, cause oral cancer, and chronically raise blood pressure.
-But there are many other ingredients in commercial mouthwashes that should be avoided too such as fluoride, anti-tartar agents, artificial sweeteners, flavors, colors, and carrier agents (and many more).
+But there are many other ingredients in commercial mouthwashes that should be avoided too such as fluoride, anti-tartar agents, artificial sweeteners, flavors, colors, carrier agents, and many more.

 Killing bacteria in the mouth is a fool's errand.
-Think of a garden -- killing everything growing in it will not produce the results you want.
-But aerating and watering the soil can help.
+Think of a garden -- poisoning the soil to kill weeds will not produce the results you want.
+But aerating and watering the soil can help restore healthy balance.

 Benefits of Mouthwash